-The CARI Research Release for 2016-2017 includes three measures: Daze, Silent Reading (SR), and Oral Reading (OR).
+The CARI Research Release for 2017-2018 will include preliminary benchmarks for all three measures: Maze, Silent Reading (SR), and Oral Reading (OR).
 Each CARI measure includes a triad of three reading passages (one science passage, one social studies passage, and one prose passage).

-Daze is a group-administered measure that assesses general reading comprehension.
-During a Daze task, the student is presented with a reading passage in which some words are replaced by a multiple choice box that includes the original word and two distractors.
+Maze is a group-administered measure that assesses general reading comprehension.
+During a Maze task, the student is presented with a reading passage in which some words are replaced by a multiple choice box that includes the original word and two distractors.
 The student reads the passage silently and selects the word in each box that best fits the meaning of the sentence.
-A Daze triad of passages takes approximately 10 minutes to complete and approximately 5-7 minutes per student for teachers to score.
+A Maze triad of passages takes approximately 10 minutes to complete and approximately 5-7 minutes per student for teachers to score.

 The SR comprehension portion of the CARI is a group-administered measure that assesses vocabulary, sentence comprehension (passage details), and inference.
 Students are given up to 45 minutes to read three passages and answer 15 questions about each passage.
 Silent Reading is quickly scored with an answer key.

 The OR portion of the CARI is an individually administered measure that assesses oral reading fluency, accuracy, and comprehension.
 During an OR task, the student is given 90 seconds to read each passage out loud.
 At the end of 90 seconds, a brief comprehension component is administered.
 An OR triad of passages takes approximately 10 minutes to complete.

 CARI preliminary benchmark goals will guide gating procedures so that the group-administered, less time-intensive components (Maze and Silent Reading), are given to more students and the individually administered, more time-intensive component (Oral Reading) is administered to a small number of students, on an as-needed basis.